-Children who become ill at the service will be provided a quiet area while their parents/guardians are contacted.
-Parents are requested to advise the service when enrolling their child of their child's.
-Every child that suffers from Asthma will need to have an Asthma plan form filled out and signed by their doctor.
+Parents are requested to advise the Service when enrolling their child of their child's asthma.
+Every child that suffers from Asthma will need to have an Asthma plan form filled out and signed by their doctor as well as a signed Risk Minimisation and Communication Plan.
+Please see the Co-ordinator for further details.